RyanChristian4427/tempest_depr/rocket-server/README.md

 docker-compose up --build -d
 ```

 This will start the PostgreSQL DB in the background, as well as create the image used for Diesel-CLI.
-To populate the Database, run:
+To populate the database, run:

 ```
 docker run --rm \